dariomnalerio/holbertonschool-shell/io_redirections_and_filters/README.md

 21-reverse: Script that reverse its input.

-22--users_and_homes: Script that displays all users and their home directories, sorted by users.
+22-users_and_homes: Script that displays all users and their home directories, sorted by users.

+23-empty_casks: Finds all empty files and directories in the current directory and all sub-directories.